datanovatrust/federated-data-valuation/README.md

 - **MobileNetV2**
 - **DenseNet**

-You can specify the model in the configuration:
+You can specify the model in the configuration

 ```yaml
 model: